syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 ## Handle invalid input

-The [TextSubmitted](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfComboBox.html#Syncfusion_UI_Xaml_Editors_SfComboBox_TextSubmitted) event is triggered, when some text is submitted that does not correspond to an item in the `ComboBox` drop-down list.
+The `InputSubmitted` event is triggered, when some text is submitted that does not correspond to an item in the `ComboBox` drop-down list.
 By using the following code sample, a dialogue box will be displayed when submitting input that does not contain in drop-down list.

 {% tabs %}
 {% highlight XAML %}